 Have a Go Zone

-The inner chocolatier in all of us came out when we got hands-on with tempering milk chocolate.
+The inner chocolatier in all of us came out when we got hands-on with tempering chocolate.

 My son curiously asked how to temper white chocolate.

 There was no queue for the Cadabra ride.
-We sat in the car, and I was singing and waving at the chocolate eggs as they swayed side to side. (for my son’s entertainment).
+Therefore, we sat in the car, and I was singing and waving at the chocolate eggs as they swayed side to side. (for my son’s entertainment).
 It was such a happy place.
-What’s not to love about a chocolate ride?
+In other words, what’s not to love about a chocolate ride?

 We marvelled at the chocolate tilting machine and watching the staff at work.